Skip to content

 sample bool

-If True, use 20 random hospitalizations
+If True, randomly sample 20 hospitalizations for testing purposes.

 False

-hospitalization_ids Optional[List[str]]
+hospitalization_ids List[str]

 None

-cohort_df Optional[DataFrame]
+cohort_df DataFrame

 None